Suspect in Paris attacks entered Austria in September

 One of Abdeslam's brothers died in the suicide bombings and shootings in Paris in which 129 people were killed.
 The other brother was arrested at the weekend, but later released.

-A series of people in Austria have, however, been convicted on terrorism charges, and the Interior Ministry says more than 200 people have travelled from the central European country to wage jihad in the Middle East. [nL5N1020UQ]
+A series of people in Austria have, however, been convicted on terrorism charges, and the Interior Ministry says more than 200 people have traveled from the central European country to wage jihad in the Middle East.

 (Reporting by Francois Murphy; Editing by Richard Balmforth)